-Summer is in full swing, with many families checking off their bucket lists of outdoor adventures.
+Summer is coming up, with many families planning their bucket lists of outdoor adventures.
 If hiking is on your list, you should think ahead about how to make your trip safe and prevent it from ending in misery or tragedy.

 Get the right gear for kids and train them how to use it